mubranch/macpip/README.md

 ## About <a name = "about"></a>

-Everyone hates getting a new mac, deciding to go with a clean install - and manually finding and re-downloading all of the applications you were using before.
+Everyone hates getting a new mac deciding to go with a clean install - and manually finding and re-downloading all of the applications you were using before.

 macpip makes it easy to output a requirements.txt of installed mac apps and app store links.